Does UnitedHealthcare Cover GLP-1 Medications?

 Tips for Getting Approved

-Use myuhc.com or the UHC app to look up your specific drug formulary and estimated costs
+Use myuhc.com or the UHC app to look up which drugs your plan covers and what they'll cost you

-OptumRx mail order is usually cheaper than retail pharmacy for ongoing GLP-1 prescriptions
+OptumRx mail order is usually cheaper than your local pharmacy for ongoing GLP-1 prescriptions

-UHC Rally health platform may offer wellness incentives that complement your GLP-1 treatment
+UHC Rally health platform may offer wellness rewards that go well with your GLP-1 treatment

-For UHC Medicare Advantage, check the Part D formulary separately from commercial coverage
+For UHC Medicare Advantage, check the Part D covered drug list separately from your commercial coverage

 If your employer uses UHC Choice Plus or Options PPO, GLP-1 coverage may differ from standard plans